christophrenkl/mtm/docs/_posts/2019-05-09-reference_managers.md

 **Summary:**
 We will introduce reference managers that can help you to keep your literature organized.
-We will also show how to create your list of references for your manuscripts.
+We will also show how to cite the literature and create your list of references for your manuscripts.

 <!--
 ## Materials